ExpediaDotCom/haystack-metrics/README.md

 ```
 where graphiteConfig is an implementation of the GraphiteConfig interface declared in this module.
 #### Configuration
-You will typically have a base.yaml in your resources directory whose contents will include:
+You will typically have a base.yaml in your resources directory whose contents will include something like:
 ```
 haystack:
   graphite:
-     prefix: "haystack"
+     prefix: "haystack" # using something other than "haystack" will require a change in the InfluxDb template
      address: "haystack.local" # set in /etc/hosts per instructions in haystack/deployment module
      port: 2003 # Graphite port; typically 2003
      pollIntervalSeconds: 60